brunobeltran/brunobeltran.com/content/posts/colloquial-words-in-science.md

-induction")](https://economics.mit.edu/files/4754), and it can be used to prove that in any finite (fixed number of turns) prisoner's dilemma, no matter how many turns there are, two "rational" players, for this game theoretic definition of "rational", will always play "B".
+induction")](https://economics.mit.edu/files/4754), and it can be used to prove that in any finite (fixed number of turns) prisoner's dilemma, no matter how many turns there are, two "rational" players, for this game theoretic definition of "rational", will always play "D".

 And depending on your risk tolerance, this might make some sense intuitively, after all, walking away with with 10\*$10,000 is a pretty sweet deal, and maybe